 - Transactions in any state can be trashed.
 Putting a transaction in the trash doesn’t change its state — it’s just an additional attribute.
 The above retention period is calculated from when a transaction entered a state, not from when it was trashed.
 For example, suppose a transaction entered the state Opted Out on 1 April, but was trashed on 1 May.
 If Opted Out transactions' retention period is changed to N days, the transaction will be purged after (1 April + N days), not after (1 May + N days).

 Transactions in the state Sent cannot be assigned a retention period, but you can optionally assign them a default expiry period and a maximum expiry period.
 In the second part of the dialog box is information about transactions in this state.
-If you want to change the expiry time for those transactions, open in a separate window the link Sent Transactions Expiry Time.
+If you want to change the expiry time for those transactions, open in a separate window see Sent Transactions Expiry Time.
+Once a Sent transaction has expired, it will become subject to the retention policy that your account has configured for Incomplete transactions.
+Example: If your Incomplete transactions are configured for deletion after 120 days, any Sent transaction more than 120 days old will be deleted overnight once it expires.

 Video Tutorial: How to Set a Data Retention Schedule for Transactions Stored on OneSpan Sign